 ETFs may also be more tax efficient than other similar investments.
 That’s because they’re passive investments with little turnover in the holdings.
 The process of creating and redeeming ETF shares are also not subject to capital gains taxes on any individual security within the fund.

 Dividend ETFs are a little bit more complicated when it comes to taxes due to the way dividends are taxed by the IRS.
 There’s no escaping tax on dividends.
 Shareholder dividends are taxable in the year that they are received whether they are paid in cash or whether they are reinvested.
-The first thing to pay attention to is whether you are receiving qualified dividends.
+The first thing to pay attention to is whether you are receiving qualified dividends or ordinary dividends.

 Types of Dividend ETFs

 There are hundreds of dividend ETFs that can track all sorts of indexes.
-We’ve already mentioned one that tracks the Dow Jones U.S. Select Dividend Index of U.S. stocks.
-Others may track global indexes, while some may target specific indexes by country.
+Some may track global indexes, while some may target specific indexes by country or market sector, or companies of a certain size.
+Some track bond indexes of varying risk.
+And others target real estate or currency or alternatives.

-The dividend options on offer leave investors with plenty to choose from.
 Here’s a closer look at just a few categories of dividend ETFs that investors may encounter:

 Dividend Growth ETFs